ethz-asl/cad-percept/relative_deviations/README.md

 catkin run_tests <package_name>
 ```

-## Issues

-Un-tick and tick backface culling for correct visualization.

 ## Installation

 Pay attention not to overlay or chain other workspaces by sourcing ROS installation first: